Bardolph-Automation-Inc/bardolph/docs/language.rst

 it was turned off.
 If a light is already on or off, an otherwise redundant power operation will have no visible effect, although the VM does send the power command to the bulbs.

+When applied to a multi-zone light, the entire device is powered on or off; you can't set the power for individual zones (although you can set the brightness to zero).

 .. index::
    single: abbreviations